 Varicose veins are swollen, twisting and discoloured veins that may cause pain and discomfort.
 Any superficial vein can become varicose, but the condition most commonly affects your legs.
 That’s because standing and walking upright increases the pressure in the veins of your lower body.
 How varicose veins look and feel vary from person to person.
 For some people, it’s a minor cosmetic issue.
-For others, it can cause aching pain and requires treatment before they lead to more serious problems.
+For others, it can cause aching pain and requires treatment to avoid more serious problems from developing.

-During pregnancy, the amount of blood moving around your body increases.
-This change supports the growing fetus, but also can produce varicose veins as a side effect.
-Hormonal changes during pregnancy may also play a role.
+Varicose veins can also be a side effect of pregnancy.
+During pregnancy, the amount of blood moving around your body increases; this supports the growing fetus but can also produce varicose veins.

 Spider veins are clusters of tiny blood vessels that develop near the surface of your skin, most commonly on the legs or face.
 They are essentially a milder version of varicose veins as they are both caused by abnormally enlarged blood vessels.
 Spider veins are often red, blue or purple in colour and have the appearance of a spiderweb.
 While they are typically only a cosmetic problem at time of treatment, they can lead to more serious problems such as chronic aching, dermatitis and skin ulcers.

 When you see small, dilated veins around 1mm to 3mm in diameter with a bluish to greenish colouration, those are most likely reticular veins.
 They are typically bigger than a spider vein but smaller than a varicose vein.
-Like the other two, weak or damaged valves in the veins are the main cause.
+Like the other types of vein conditions, weak or damaged valves in the veins are the main cause.
 Reticular veins also share the same risk factors, treatment options and the potential to develop into more serious problems.